Playing now

 Therefore, it will be impossible to provide accurate information on the EOPS, and only an estimate can be provided.

 Any subsequent tax payment will also therefore also be an estimate.
-All of this will probably create a requirement to file corrections.
+All of this will create a requirement to indicate the amounts are provisional and to file amendments when the actual profits are determined.

-It makes sense to use the transition year to switch to the tax year for the basis period—although don’t forget that businesses will need to know their original overlap profits.
+It is therefore essential to use the transition year to switch to the tax year for the basis period—although don’t forget that businesses will need to know their original overlap profits.

 While some clients might be waking up to the reality of Making Tax Digital for Income Tax, very few are likely to have heard of basis period reforms.

-And the work involved in adjusting could be just as involved as that of embracing MTD for Income Tax.
+The work involved in adjusting to these new regulations could be just as involved as that of embracing MTD for Income Tax.

-As is often the case with changes to tax law, HMRC is relying upon accountants to not just get the message out but also to explain the details.
+As is often the case with changes to tax law, HMRC is relying upon accountants to not just get the message out, but also to explain the details.
+If you aren’t already familiar with the changes, you can review the current guidance and check back regularly in case of any further updates.

 Accountants are not just in a position to help their clients but might be the only sources who are able to explain the on-the-ground reality of what the reforms mean for a client’s unique situation.

-Yet the task moving forward isn’t just to educate your clients about issues such as the requirement to switch to a new basis period, and the relief measures available from HMRC.
+Yet the task moving forward isn’t just to educate your clients about issues such as the requirement to switch to a new basis period, and reliefs introduced by HMRC.

 It’s also to walk them through making key choices about whether to adjust their accounting period.

-For clients in business for some time, records of overlap profits might not be available, in which case it might be necessary to contact HMRC well ahead of time and request them.
+For clients in business for some time, records of overlap profits might not be available, in which case it might be necessary to contact HMRC well ahead of time and request these.

 Considering the large number of businesses that will be requesting such information, you should ensure that preparations get underway as soon as possible.
 Using tools such as client management software can make this process significantly easier and more efficient.